Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ### Add attributes to a group

+You can add attributes to an attribute group or sub-group.
+Note that attributes can only be added to leaf-groups, that means either to an attribute group without sub-groups or to the sub-group(s) of an attribute group.
+Once a sub-group has been created for an attribute group, attributes can no longer be assigned to the attribute group but only to the sub-groups.
+If the attribute group already contained attributes, these attributes are automatically moved to first sub-group.

-You can add attributes to an  group or sub-group.
-Note that you can add an attribute only to an attribute group without sub-groups.
-Otherwise, you have to add the attribute to an attribute sub-group.
-Be aware, that an attribute can be assigned to one attribute group or sub-group only.
-When you add an attribute to an attribute group that is already added to another group, it is automatically removed from the former attribute group.
+Be aware that an attribute can be assigned to one attribute group or sub-group only.
+If you add an attribute to an attribute group that is already added to another group, it is automatically removed from the former attribute group.

 #### Prerequisites